retroelec/T-HMI-C64/README.md

    - Tap on the APK file to start the installation process.
    - Follow the on-screen instructions to complete the installation.

-Alternatively you can install the app using the Android IDE.
+Alternatively you can also install the app e.g. using Airdroid or using the Android IDE.

 ## Usage